wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Q**: What happens if I forget my password?

 **A**: Delete the `password.txt` file in the folder where the program is located.
 Upon starting the program, you will be prompted to create a new password.
-Users have to press Crtl+C (or Command+C for Mac users) to exit the program before they are able to delete the file.
+Users have to press Ctrl+C (or Command+C for Mac users) to exit the program before they are able to delete the file.
 Do note that the `spending.txt` and `incomes.txt` files will be reset and all data will be lost.
 If you have a backup of the `spending.txt` and `incomes.txt` files, you can replace the new files with the backup files to restore your data.